NabidAkash/TrackTally/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.koios.expence-tracker' is invalid and this project uses 'com.koios.expence_tracker' instead.
+* The original package name 'com.koios.expence-tracker' is invalid and this project uses 'com.koios.expense_tracker' instead.

 # Getting Started